Cool Off at an Ice Skating Rink

 Details

-Daytime sessions are $10/hour.
-Evening sessions (7pm and later) are $13/hour.
+Day time sessions (last one 5:30p) are $10 and night sessions are $13/hour.
 Sessions are 1 hour in duration.
 Prices include skate rental.
+Prices do not include IVU.

 The skating rink is open to the public daily, including holidays.
 Closed on Good Friday.
 All sessions are 1 hour in duration, with 30 minutes between sessions.
 Daytime sessions start at 10am, 11:30am, 1pm, 2:30pm, 4pm, and 5:30pm.
 Evening sessions start at 7pm, 8:30pm, and 10pm.